Follow my blog with Bloglovin

 Create a route.

 The route you take for your every day runs is probably the same.
 Use this to your advantage.
 If you’re already going west to drive your kid somewhere, then check your planner and see what other errands might be on your way to your final destination.
-Do not drive west to a Dr.’s office, to then drive east for a grocery shopping stop to then turn around and drive back west for sports meet.
+Do not drive west to a Dr.’s office, to then drive east for a grocery shopping stop to then turn around and drive back west for a sports meet.

 Do you shop at many different stores to save money?
 Well, that is definitely a very nice concept but it can turn out to be much more costly than you think.
 To avoid this, list all the stores you will be visiting on shopping day.
 Then, map out the locations so you go about those trips in order, either working your way there or starting at the furthest store and working your way back home.